CodeFrite/test-automation-engineer-interview/readme.md

 - Cucumber JUnit for the test runner
 - RestAssured for the API testing
 - Jackson for the JSON de/serialization
+- Cucumber Picocontainer for dependency injection to share the state between the steps from different classes

 If needed, I will also make use of a library to compare json files to check the API's response to ease a bit my task.
 But for now, let's head to [mvn repository website](https://mvnrepository.com/) and add the above dependencies to our pom file: